Reconfigured Hudson Valley band blends genres at four upcoming gigs

 The change in lineup has led to an altered sound, both women concur, with Madsen noting: “All my songs sound completely different now with Mark.
 It’s like experimenting in the kitchen with food — it’s still good and now I’m going to try cooking it this way.”
 Ryzi-Ryski says, “We moved from a string bass to electric and from acoustic to electric guitar.
 We now have a huge band behind us that shreds.
 I don’t think people realize how hard we rock.”

 Painted Betty will appear at the Town Crier at 7:30 p.m. on Sept.
 11. Other upcoming dates include Brewster’s Clock Tower Grille on Sept.
 5, Dylan’s Wine Cellar in Peekskill on Sept.
 13, and The Wherehouse in Newburgh on Oct.
 11. For more details and to listen to their music, visit paintedbetty.com or their Facebook page.Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.